 Cleaning your dishwasher is an important job that’s often overlooked.
 Here’s how I clean our dishwasher and keep it like new!

-- remove any food caught in the cutlery basket/tray.
+- Remove any food caught in the cutlery basket/tray.

 - Wipe down the outside of your dishwasher and any surrounding cupboards or walls that may have splatters from dirty dishes.
-The Peppermint Stainless Steel Cleaner is great for this and polishes and protects your stainless steel and chrome-plated surfaces.

 - For stainless steel dishwashers, you can easily polish the surface by using a paper towel with a small amount of olive oil.
 Simply wipe in the direction of the grain, adding more oil to the towel as needed.
 This will help to restore the shine and remove any fingerprints or smudges, leaving your dishwasher looking sleek and clean.

 To ensure the effectiveness of using vinegar in your dishwasher, I recommended not to pour it directly into the bottom.
 This is because many dishwashers run their drain pump at the beginning of each cycle to clear any leftover waste water from the previous load.
 As a result, pouring vinegar into the bottom would cause it to be drained away before it can properly clean and remove buildup.

 I put my bicarb in a stainless steel shaker, it’s so much easier to use removing all the lumps to prevent waste.

 Alternatively, if you don’t love the idea of using bicarb and vinegar, you could use this readymade Vamoosh dishwasher cleaner.

 Weekly – quick clean